cdapio/hydrator-plugins/core-plugins/docs/File-batchsource.md

 in files that contain *2015-06-16-14* in the filename.
 If the field ``timeTable`` is present, then it will read in files that have not yet been read.
 (Macro-enabled)

+**pathField:** If specified, each output record will include a field with this name that contains the file URI that the record was read from.
+Requires a customized version of CombineFileInputFormat, so it cannot be used if an inputFormatClass is given.

+**filenameOnly:** If true and a pathField is specified, only the filename will be used.
+If false, the full URI will be used.
+Defaults to false.

 **timeTable:** Name of the Table that keeps track of the last time files were read in.
 (Macro-enabled)

 **inputFormatClass:** Name of the input format class, which must be a subclass of FileInputFormat.
-Defaults to CombineTextInputFormat.
+Cannot be used if pathField is set.
 (Macro-enabled)

 **maxSplitSize:** Maximum split-size for each mapper in the MapReduce Job.
 Defaults to 128MB.
 (Macro-enabled)